-With it being the first show on the card, it is likely that the faces would win here.
+With it being the first match on the card, the faces would likely win here.
 It should be a good match given the teams here but you wish that either of these teams should have been in the Raw Tag Team title picture, which is seemingly not featured on the show.

 50-Man Battle Royal

 Prediction: The Miz wins